elishafer/Kobuki/README.md

 ```

 ### Running rplidar
 After installing the lidar package, to run it we need to first set the read/write authorisations.
 First we check where it is connected.
-We run the following command:## TroubleShooting
+We run the following command:
-When you get problems with tf use the following command:

-    rosrun rqt_tf_tree rqt_tf_tree

-Checkout the [ros tf tutorial](http://wiki.ros.org/tf/Tutorials/Introduction%20to%20tf) for more info
 ```
 ls -l /dev |grep ttyUSB
 ```